michelp/pgsodium/README.md

 to use the server secret key is to *derive* other keys from it using `pgsodium_derive()` shown in the next section.

-This is completely optional, pgsodium can still be used without putting it in `shared_preload_libraries`, you will simply need to provide your own key management.
+Server managed keys are completely optional, pgsodium can still be used without putting it in `shared_preload_libraries`, you will simply need to provide your own key management.
 Skip ahead to the API usage section if you choose not to use server managed keys.

 See the file [`pgsodium_getkey.sample`](./pgsodium_getkey.sample) for an example script that returns a libsodium key.
 The script must emit